IBM-Bluemix-Docs/mobileanalytics/install-client-sdk.md

 	```
       dependencies {
         compile 'com.ibm.mobilefirstplatform.clientsdk.android:analytics:1.+'
+		compile 'com.google.android.gms:play-services-location:10.0.1'
     	// other dependencies
       }
   	```
   	{: codeblock}

+	The first dependency is for the Mobile Analytics Service clientsdk and the second one is for the client-side location logging.
+The second dependency is only required if you enable the client side location collection.

 4. Synchronize your project with Gradle by clicking **Tools &gt; Android &gt; Sync Project with Gradle Files**.